 The police also escorted the Pentagon firm’s hired delivery men who carted out of the workplace some of their remaining finished steel products inside.

 Police cars and some policemen were spotted near the picketline again on Sunday, as deliveries of steel materials were trucked into the factory.

-Apparently belying the company claim of shutdown and lockout, the Pentagon steel company has been reportedly pushing for renewed production, using scabs and workers who would allow themselves to become contractuals, said Jerico Zanciller, 41, a machine operator for 13 years in Pentagon.
-Zanciller is one of the hundred-plus union members manning the protest picket.
+Apparently belying the company claim of shutdown and lockout, the Pentagon steel company has been reportedly pushing for renewed production, using scabs and workers who would allow themselves to become contractuals, said Jerico Canciller, 41, a machine operator for 13 years in Pentagon.
+Canciller is one of the hundred-plus union members manning the protest picket.

 Early on, the Pentagon workers’ picket has exposed the unchanged police brutality against workers under President Benigno “Noynoy” Aquino III, as the police were used by the Pentagon owners to try to demolish the workers’ picket.
 The police have arrested and jailed some of the unionists.